andrea-mitridate/PTArcade/docs/getting_started/local_install.md

 conda create -n ptarcade -c conda-forge python=3.10 ptarcade
 ```

-This will install PTArcade and all the required dependencies in a conda environment named `ptarcade`, and download the following PTA datasets:
+This will install PTArcade and all the required dependencies in a conda environment named `ptarcade`.
+PTArcade will download and cache the following PTA datasets at runtime:
 [NANOGrav 12.5-year][NG12], [NANOGrav 15-year][NG12], and [IPTA DR2][IPTA2].

 ### With pip